About Me/Resume

 I go by the handle “Legoclones”, which I’ve had since a tween when I was VERY interested in LEGOs and clone troopers.
 I’m a cybersecurity student (both at BYU and for life) and love the challenge that cyber presents.
 I’m initiative-driven, detail-focused, and highly motivated to learn and contribute to the InfoSec community.
 I’m technical by nature, which is why I’ve felt naturally drawn to CTFs.

-I’m currently a SMART Scholar for the Department of Defense, and am a member of the US Cyber Team which competes internationally in cyber competitions.
-I also play CTFs with my school team BYU Cyberia, and the international team Project Sekai.
+I compete in CTFs and other cyber competitions with my school team BYU Cyberia, and used to play for the international team Project Sekai and the US Cyber Team.
 Cyber competitions are my bread and butter, and I love pushing myself to improve.

 Interests